TarjMecwan/CSC365-Project/docs/user.stories.md

  - The listing will be automatically removed or updated, and users who have shown interest will be notified.
 3. Exception: User attempts to register with an already used email.
  - The system will inform the user that the email is already in use and suggest they log in or reset their password.
+4. Exception: A listed item that is not good for running but is listed as a good running shoe.
+   - The system will have a review system so users can see how good a certain shoe is for a certain task.
+5. Exception: Two users have the same item in their cart and try to checkout.
+  - The system will check to be sure an item is available even if the item is already in a user's cart.
+6. Exception: A user makes multiple failed login attempts within a few minutes.
+- The system will make the user wait before trying again and notify the email attached to that account about the multiple login attempts.